 In July 2022, the national working group for the reform of benchmarks (the "Working Group") was established to determine the benchmark that will replace WIBOR.
-The Working Group is composed of the representatives of the Ministry of Finance, the National Bank of Poland, the KNF and the largest Polish financial institutions.
-On 28 September 2022 the Working Group announced a roadmap for phasing out WIBOR and replacing it with a new benchmark, WIRON (Warsaw Interest Rate Overnight).
-Under the roadmap, financial products based on WIRON will be introduced in 2023 and WIBOR will be withdrawn in 2025.
+The Working Group is composed of the representatives of the Ministry of Finance, the NBP, the KNF and the largest Polish financial institutions.
+On 28 September 2022 the Working Group announced a roadmap for phasing out WIBOR and replacing it with a new benchmark, Warsaw Interest Rate Overnight ("WIRON").
+On 10 December 2024 the Working Group announced that WIRON will no longer be the benchmark replacing WIBOR.
+Instead, WIBOR will be replaced with another benchmark, Polish Short Term Rate ("POLSTR").
+On March 28, 2025, the Steering Committee of the Working Group on approved the updated roadmap for the replacement of WIBOR and WIBID benchmarks with POLSTR.
+The roadmap for introducing POLSTR assumes that financial products based on POLSTR will be introduced in the first half of 2026 and WIBOR will be withdrawn by the end of 2027.

-The euro risk free-rate working group for the euro area has published a set of guiding principles and high level recommendations for fallback provisions in, amongst other things, new euro denominated cash products (including covered bonds) referencing EURIBOR.
+The euro risk free-rate working group for the euro area has published a set of guiding principles and high-level recommendations for fallback provisions in, amongst other things, new euro denominated cash products (including covered bonds) referencing EURIBOR.
 The guiding principles indicate, amongst other things, that continuing to reference EURIBOR in relevant contracts (without robust fallback provisions) may increase the risk to the euro area financial system.

-On 11 May 2021, the euro risk-free rate working group published its recommendations on EURIBOR fallback trigger events and fallback rates.
+On 11 May 2021, the euro risk-free rate working group published its recommendations on EURIBOR fallback trigger events and fallback rates and on 4 May 2023, the Group published further guidance for corporate lending products for implementing the recommendations on EURIBOR fallback trigger events and fallback rates.